Serverless Execution

 DS0015 Application Log Application Log Content

-Monitor logs generated by serverless execution for unusual activity.
-For example, in Exchange environments emails sent by Power Automate via the Outlook 365 connector include the phrase ‘Power App’ or ‘Power Automate’ in the SMTP header 'x-ms-mail-application.'[8]
+Monitor Serverless Execution activities by examining logs that contain information about Serverless function invocations.
+This is especially useful for detecting anomalous behavior within AWS Lambda, Azure Functions, or Google Cloud Functions.
+For example, in Exchange environments emails sent by Power Automate via the Outlook 365 connector include the phrase ‘Power App’ or ‘Power Automate’ in the SMTP header 'x-ms-mail-application.'[12]

 DS0025 Cloud Service Cloud Service Modification